quiph/RecyclerView-FastScroller/README.md

 To get the callback from the fast scroller for different states, a listener can be added using the `setHandleStateListener` which accepts an interface of type
 `HandleStateListener` which has the following callback methods:
-* `onEngaged` - Called  when the fast scroller is enaged
+* `onEngaged` - Called  when the fast scroller is engaged
 * `onDragged` - Called on every movement of the fast scroller, note: this does not get called when the handle moves programmatically, i.e when then the Scroll is programmatic
 * `onReleased` - Called when the fast scroller is released.